Containers

 Detail view

-Section titled “Detail view”Clicking a container opens the detail drawer with five tabs:
+Section titled “Detail view”Clicking a container opens its dedicated page with up to seven tabs (depending on your role):

 Overview

-Section titled “Overview”Basic info: image digest, created time, command, entrypoint, restart policy, health check status, labels, environment variables (with a Show secrets toggle).
+Section titled “Overview”Identity card — image digest, created time, command, entrypoint, restart policy, health-check status, labels, env vars (with a Show secrets toggle) — alongside live resource charts streamed via WebSocket:

 - Memory (RSS + cache)